DSCI-310-2024/predict_tornado/README.md

-Lastly, `fit_linear_model` is also different from other linear regression functions such as `lm` from `stats` for example because it combines multiple steps required in creating and fitting a linear regression model and then automatically outputs useful regression metrics.
+Lastly, `fit_linear_model` is also different from other linear regression functions such as `lm` from `stats` for example because it combines multiple steps required in creating and fitting a linear regression model and then automatically outputs the model coefficient and intercept.